-[i.6] Recommendation ITU-R SM.1541-6 (08/2015): "Unwanted emissions in the out-of-band domain".7
+[i.6] Recommendation ITU-R SM.1541-6 (08/2015): "Unwanted emissions in the out-of-band domain".

+[i.7] Commission Implementing Decision C(2015) 5376 final of 4.8.2015 on a standardisation request to the European Committee for Electrotechnical Standardisation and to the European Telecommunications Standards Institute as regards radio equipment in support of Directive 2014/53/EU of the European Parliament and of the Council.

 Definitions, symbols and abbreviations